tientien1103/tientien1103/README.md

 &nbsp;
 - 💬 Don't hesitate to reach out — I’m happy to share what I know and help when I can!
 &nbsp;
-- 🎮 Outside of work, I enjoy playing games, listening to music, spending time with friends, and chilling at cafés whenever I have free time.
+- 🎮 Outside of work, I enjoy playing games, listening to music, spending time with friends.
 &nbsp;
 - 📫 Reach out to me at: <a href="le.nttien99@gmail.com">le.nttien99@gmail.com</a>
 <br>